MNZaidan/scrcpy-automation/README.md

 # if there are multiple matches, you will be prompted to choose one.
 ```

+### ADB Options

+These options can be found under the select device menu.

+> [!Note]
+> You can use scrcpy via USB connection or wirelessly via ADB pairing or ADB TCP-IP.
+> Wireless ADB connections require that your device and computer are on the same network.

+- **Auto Connect**: Automatically connects wirelessly to available TCP-IP devices using Get-NetNeighbor or ARP table scan.
+If these fails, you can try connecting manually or using pairing.
+- **Connect**: Connect to a device wirelessly manually using a TCP-IP enabled device's IP address and port.
+- **Pair**: Connect to a device wirelessly using a [wireless debugging pairing code](https://developer.android.com/tools/adb#connect-to-a-device-over-wi-fi).
+- **TCP-IP**: enable ADB over TCP-IP connection to a USB connected device.
+- **Kill ADB Server**: Stops the ADB server if it's running to fix connection issues.
+Running any ADB command will restart the server.

 ### Preset Management

-The preset manager allows you to:
+- You can use the pre-made `scrcpy-config.json` file included in the [releases page](https://github.com/MNZaidan/scrcpy-automation/releases/latest) or create your own from scratch.
 - Create new presets with custom parameters.
-- Organize presets into categories.
+- Add tags, reorder, duplicate or edit existing presets.
+- Organize presets into categories by using - as a prefix and - as a suffix in preset names. (e.g., `-Gaming-`, `-Video-`, etc.)
 - Mark presets as favorites or set them as quick-launch options.
+These will appear at the main menu for quick access.
+Last used preset is also available for quick access.
-- Search for presets using keywords.
+- Search for presets using keywords and tags.
-- Duplicate or edit existing presets.

-### Recording Features
+### Recording Options

 - Choose between saving recordings as MKV or automatically remux to MP4 after recording (Re-encoding audio is needed).
 - Specify a custom recording save path.